yvesmartindestaillades/NAP/README.md

-New Analysis Pipeline (NAP) to analyse DREEM output.
+New Analysis Pipeline (NAP) is written to analyse DREEM output.

 # Installation Guide